 2005-2007 UNITED KINGDOM

 For the remainder of 2003, until 2007, Charles joined a project to design a new global platform for Nissan's Qashqai & Rogue.
 It involved exciting times working just outside Tokyo, as well as transferring the work for production in the United Kingdom.
-Since then, the Qashqai and Rogue have sold successfully for Nissan in high volumes.
+Since then, the Qashqai and Rogue have sold successfully for Nissan in high volumes, and the model name is still in production today.

 TIMELINE: 2007 - 2015